-- Credit union shall comply with the Office of Management and Budget’s Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards (opens new window), as codified in 2 C.F.R., including, but not limited to, the specific provisions cited below.
+- Credit union shall comply with the Office of Management and Budget’s Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
+We encourage you to read the NCUA's exit link policies. (opens new page).) , as codified in 2 C.F.R., including, but not limited to, the specific provisions cited below.

 - Credit union will have an audit conducted if it expends $750,000 or more in federal awards during a fiscal year.
 (Credit unions that hold less than $750,000 in federal awards are exempt from this law.)

 - For example, if a credit union spends $250,000 in loan funds from the NCUA’s Community Development Revolving Loan Fund (CDRLF) and a $500,000 grant from the Community Development Financial Institutions (CDFI) Fund, totaling $750,000 in federal awards during the same fiscal year, then the credit union must have an audit conducted.

 - Credit union will be responsible for the efficient and effective administration of the federal award through application of sound management practices.
 Credit union assumes the responsibility for administering federal funds in a manner consistent with underlying agreements, program objectives, and the terms and conditions of the federal award.